-All of the above investments that are securities are in registered form and are held by its agents or by the trustee under the applicable bond resolution, in the Agency's name.
+All of the above investments that are securities are in registered form, and are held by agents of the Agency or by the trustee under the applicable bond resolution, in the Agency's name.
 The agents or their custodians take possession of the securities.